AI Use Cases/Manufacturing

 The Problem

 Your demand planning process relies on spreadsheet extrapolation, seasonal assumptions, and sales forecasts that arrive late - often after procurement has already committed to raw material orders.
 When SAP S/4HANA or Oracle Manufacturing Cloud receive demand signals, they're already stale.
 Your planners manually adjust BOMs across production runs, but machine downtime, supplier delays, and SKU proliferation make those adjustments reactive guesses.
-Meanwhile, your plant floor operates on work orders built from forecasts that miss by 20-40%, forcing either safety stock bloat or expedited orders that crush margins.
+Meanwhile, your plant floor operates on work orders built from forecasts that miss badly and in both directions, forcing either safety stock bloat or expedited orders that crush margins.
 Infor CloudSuite and Epicor users face the same friction: demand data sits in silos, disconnected from real-time MES output and SCADA sensor streams that could signal production constraints ahead of time.

 Revenue & Operational Impact